 CMS has neuropsychology and clinical psychology in-house.
-We have three Consultant Clinical Neuropsychologists – Dr Bill McKinlay, Dr Andrew Harrison and Dr Sarah Gillanders – who have a wide experience of clinical assessment, treatment/rehabilitation, and medico-legal assessment.
+We have two Consultant Clinical Neuropsychologists – Dr Bill McKinlay, and Dr Andrew Harrison who have a wide experience of clinical assessment, treatment/rehabilitation, and medico-legal assessment.
 We also have as Associates several other neuropsychologists/clinical psychologists who can provide assessments, treatment and rehabilitation.

 Neuropsychology and Clinical Psychology